Future Titles

 Genre: Children’s

 When guns first fire at Ft.
 Sumter in April 1861, eighteen year old, patriotic Will Tracy joins the Northern war effort.
-Strapping on his knapsack and shouldering his rifle, he marches twice across Kentucky, serving in the Western theater.
+Strapping on his knapsack and shouldering his rifle he marches twice across Kentucky, serving in the Western theater.
 Though given a position as an officer because of whom he knows, Will is determined to make his own mark.
 He rejoins as a private in another regiment, unknown to any, and works his way up the ranks due to his performance.

 Before long he is a general’s aid in the 122nd New York State Volunteers, carrying out a secret mission during the Battle of Chancellorsville.
 Discovering himself in enemy territory and told to surrender, he refuses.
 Confederate General A.P.
 Hill gives the order, “Shoot him!
 Kill him!”
 Shots and shells resound throughout the field and woods beyond and Will, determined to ride down the path to death or freedom, suddenly finds himself on the ride of his life.